Skip to content

 Search and Chat with Indexed Data

-Once your Jira data is indexed, you can use the toolkit to search and interact with your content in multiple ways:
+Once your Jira data is indexed, you can use it in multiple ways:

 Using Toolkit in Conversations and Agents